 Created by Robert Reeves

-Reminescent at times of Frank Gruber and Norbert Davis, Robert Reeves is best known for creating private eye Cellini Smith, but he also created another memorable (if short-lived) hard-boiled hero: trucker and "highway detective" "BOOKIE" BARNES, who appeared in just three short stories.
+Reminescent at times of Frank Gruber and Norbert Davis, Robert Reeves is best known for creating private eye Cellini Smith, but he also created another memorable (if short-lived) hard-boiled hero: trucker and “highway detective” “BOOKIE” BARNES, who appeared in just three short stories (the first in Black Mask, and the other two in Dime Detective).

-He got the "Bookie" nickname, not because of any gambling affiliation, but because he went to college and frequently reads books, a pasttime not normally associated with truckers of the era -- or pulp heroes either.
+Employed by the Murdock Motor Freight, he got the “Bookie” nickname, not because of any gambling affiliation, but because he went to college and frequently reads books, a pastime not normally associated with truckers of the era–or many pulp heroes either.
+Not that he was some pasty-faced bookworm–he was plenty tough, described in one story as ” “tall, heavy-chested, with a build you see only in physical culture ads, and, though barely twenty-six, he’d been on the trucks for three years.”

 And I wasn’t kidding about trouble-prone.